 Using parsley in cooking

-While parsley can be used as a treatment, if you don’t have any specific health issues, you can simply use it as an herb.
-Its fresh flavor suits many types of foods, from soups and broths to stews and salads.
+While parsley can be used as a treatment, you can use it as an herb if you don’t have any specific health issues.
+Its fresh flavor suits many foods, from soups and broths to stews and salads.
 The best way to consume parsley is raw, so try not to boil it or fry it.
 Just sprinkle it on top when the food is ready.

 Pregnant women should not ingest a high amount of parsley (in other words, more than would be used to spice up the food) as it can act as an uterotonic (agent which can induce contractions to the uterus).
 Lactating women should also be aware that consuming a high amount of parsley reduces lactation.

 Even if you are healthy, you should know that too much parsley can cause health problems of the nervous and digestive systems.
-As a result the maximum recommended quantity of parsley juice is 200 ml/day for adults and 60 ml/day for children.
-Parsley also interacts with certain drugs such as Warfarin and diuretic pills so if you are on any type of medication it is best to consult your physician before going on a parsley treatment.
+As a result, the maximum recommended quantity of parsley juice is 200 ml/day for adults and 60 ml/day for children.
+Parsley also interacts with certain drugs such as Warfarin and diuretic pills so if you are on any medication, it is best to consult your physician before going on a parsley treatment.